-- Go on a hike up a hill/mountain, using map skills to identify where they are on an OS map. - Find the source of a local river - Looking at atlases and maps to identify physical features such as contours, how rivers link to oceans, locating the equator and the hemispheres. - Look at travel brochures and newspaper reports relating to our topic.
+- Go on a hike up a hill/mountain, using map skills to identify where they are on an OS map. - Visit a local river. - Looking at atlases and maps to identify physical features such as contours, how rivers link to oceans, locating the equator and the hemispheres. - Look at a travel brochures and newspaper reports relating to our topic.